Non Inverting opamp

 3. The value of Avf is adjustable it can be adjusted by varying the value of Rf and R1.
 Generally, a variable resistor is present in place of Arif to adjust the closed-loop gain to its desired value.

-4. Avf is independent of the open-loop gain of the opamp.
+4. Avf is independent of the open loop gain of the opamp.
 It depends only on the value of RF and R1.

 Difference between Inverting amplifier & Non-inverting amplifier: